Rabia303/Employee-Management-System/README.md

-# Employee Management System 👨🏻‍💼
+# Employee Management System - Desktop Application made using C# and SQL 👨🏻‍💼

-Welcome to the Employee Management System! 👩🏻‍💼
+Welcome to the Employee Management System!

 ## Overview

-The Employee Management System is a fun and functional project built with SQL database 💾 and C# in Visual Studio 🖥️.
-It's designed to help you manage your employees and their salaries 💼 with ease.
+The Employee Management System is a fun and functional project built with SQL database and C# in Visual Studio .
+It's designed to help you manage your employees and their salaries with ease.

 ## Technologies